How To Improve Your Website Performance?

 1. Take a mobile-friendly test on your website

-First of all, by using Google’s Mobile Website Auditor, it is the easiest way to check the usability level of your website.
+By using Google’s Mobile Website Auditor, you can check the usability level of your website.

 - Viewpoint configuration